This entry will provide an overview of the Chef’s Choice 130 Professional Knife Sharpener (Platinum).

 Pros and Cons:

-Cook’s Illustrated Magazine and Amazon rate it as “very good” and Cooking.com gives it a “good”.
+Cook’s Illustrated Magazine rates it as “very good” and Cooking.com gives it a “good”.

 Many of the negative reviews cited that the sharpener just didn’t get the owners knives very sharp without providing any details.
 This leads me to think that the owners did not follow the instructions in the manual.